vizrt/openidauth/README.md

 Azure Identity.
 Note that this middleware is limited to verify that the provided token is valid and does not provide any features beyond that.

-This middleware uses [Go Openid](https://github.com/emanoelxavier/openid2go/tree/master/openid) middleware that was written for the Go http server.
+This middleware uses the [Go Openid](https://github.com/emanoelxavier/openid2go/tree/master/openid) middleware that was written for the Go http server.

 ### Caddyfile Syntax
-To set up the middleware you need to declare a `openid_auth` block and provide information about the token issuer, client ids and which paths to protect:
+To set up the middleware you need to declare a `openidauth` block and provide information about the token issuer, client ids and which paths to protect:

 ```
-openid_auth {
+openidauth {
    issuer [issuer]
    clientid [clientid1]
    clientid [clientid2]